David Seok CLD, IALD

 David Seok joined The Lighting Practice in 2014.
-In 2019 he was promoted to project manager and returned to New York to work in The Lighting Practice’s NYC office.
+In 2019 he was promoted to Senior Lighting Designer and returned to New York to work in The Lighting Practice’s NYC office.
 Prior to joining TLP, he worked as a lighting designer for a Philadelphia area lighting design firm.
 David’s project work includes corporate, education, mixed-use developments, hospitality and entertainment environments.
 His passion for design and urban redevelopment has led him to volunteer with Community Design Collaborative and participate in DesignPhiladelphia’s 2015 Pearl Street Passage installation project.
 Beginning in 2017, David has taught lighting design as an adjunct professor for the Drexel University Department of Architecture + Interiors.
+Recently David was recognized for his leadership in lighting design as one of Light Collective’s 40under40 class of 2021.

 Why did you become a lighting designer?